-Configure Back-Channel Logout
+Configure OIDC Back-Channel Logout

 Before you start

-To use back-channel logout, your application must meet the following requirements:
+To use Back-Channel Logout, your application must meet the following requirements:

 • Production-ready applications must use TLS.
+To learn more, read TLS (SSL) Versions and Ciphers.

 • The application must be able to store the provided session identifier (sid) and associate it with the user sessions it creates.
 We recommend production applications use durable session storage.